451hackathon/451hackathon/README.md

 join the [Github 451hackathon
 organization](https://github.com/451hackathon).

-We'll have an XMPP conference room up and running specifically for this project, but it hasn't been allocated yet.
-Until that's set up, please [join `hackathon@jabber.ietf.org`](xmpp:hackathon@kjabber.ietf.org?join) for real-time chat.
+We have our own XMPP conference room specifically for this project!
+Please [join
+`http451@jabber.ietf.org`](xmpp:http451@kjabber.ietf.org?join) for
+real-time chat.